jarikoi/berkeleycourse/lab_7/BI_Tableau_Visualization_on_Hive.md

 ![Image1](images/lab7im01.png)

 To install the ODBC driver for Hive (onto your local machine, where Tableau is):
 For both HiveServer and HiveServer2, you must install the Cloudera, Hortonworks, MapR, or Amazon EMR ODBC driver from the Drivers page.
 Ensure that the version of the driver you download matches the bit version of your operating system.
+Think back to Lab 1 to figure out which hadoop distribution or hive version `yum` (hint) has installed.

 ● Cloudera (Hive): Cloudera ODBC Driver for Apache Hive 2.5.x, 32-bit or 64-bit
 o For use with Tableau Server 8.0.0–8.0.7; for 8.1.0–8.1.3, use version 2.5.0.1000. o For use with Tableau Server 8.0.8 and later; for 8.1.4 and later, use driver version